survivorbat/image-crawler/README.md

 ![Spider image](src/public/img/spider.jpg "Spider image")

-After having worked on a crawling script at work I decided to try out creating a Symfony 4 application that fetches images from an url that you put in, just for fun and to experiment with this Symfony version.
+After having worked on a crawling script at work, I decided to try out creating a Symfony 4 application that fetches images from an url that you put in, just for fun and to experiment with this Symfony version.